nicklockwood/SwiftFormat/README.md

 The swiftformat command-line tool will always exit with one of the following codes:

 * 0 - Success.
 This code will be returned in the event of a successful formatting run or if `--lint` detects no violations.
 * 1 - Lint failure.
-This code will be returned only when running in `--lint` mode if the input requires formatting.
+This code will be returned when running in `--lint` mode, or when autocorrecting in `--strict` mode, if the input requires formatting.
 * 70 - Program error.
 This code will be returned if there is a problem with the input or configuration arguments.